 The Group has established a complete complaint mechanism.
 If an employee discovers illegal activities within the company, he/she can report it to the administrative department or his/her senior.
 If the reply to the complaint is not satisfactory or if the employee does not want the complaint to be handled by the administrative department nor his/her senior, he/she can report it directly to the general manager.
 All complaints filed are confidential and the Group is responsible for protecting the legitimate rights and interests of the whistle blower.
-If any corruption, bribery, blackmail, fraud and money laundering incidents are discovered, the Group will take necessary legal actions to protect the rights and interests of the Group and its stakeholders.
+If any corruption, bribery, blackmail, fraud and money laundering incidents are discovered, the Group and its stakeholders.

-During the Year, the number of concluded legal cases regarding corrupt practices brought against the Group or its employees was 0 (2022: 0) and the Group has complied with relevant laws and regulations relating to anti-corruption that have a significant impact of the Group.
+During the Year, the number of concluded legal cases regarding corrupt practices brought against the Group or its employees was 0 (2023: 0) and the Group has complied with relevant laws and regulations relating to anti-corruption that have a significant impact of the Group.

-7. Social - Community
+6. Social - Community

-7.1 Community Investment
+6.1 Community Investment